eaklamanu/eaklamanu.github.io/src/data/about.md

 	Hand in hand, we're complete,
 	Head on Your shoulder, comfort abounds
 	Arms around You, a fountain of joy springs
-	In each other’s presence - I've found home
+	In Your presence - I've found home

 I hope you liked them!